HarborScale/harbor-meshtastic/README.md

 # Meshtastic Integration

-The Meshtastic Integration script allows you to connect your Meshtastic device to Telemetry Harbor effortlessly.
-By running this Python code, you can send telemetry data from your Meshtastic device to your Telemetry Harbor account, where it can be visualized using Grafana.
+The Meshtastic Integration script allows you to connect your Meshtastic device to Harbor Scale effortlessly.
+By running this Python code, you can send telemetry data from your Meshtastic device to your Harbor Scale account, where it can be visualized using Grafana.

 ![Image](https://i.imgur.com/4QWhKBj.png)